 Attesting to Coverage through the eBenefits Portal

-There are three options in the eBenefits portal in which you can select when enrolling in coverage:
+There are two options in the eBenefits portal in which you can select when enrolling in coverage:

 - Attesting to want to enroll in Pitt insurance